Lovers Point-Julia Platt State Marine Reserve, and Edward F. Ricketts State Marine Conservation Area

 closeup of kelp branches

-Giant kelp in Lovers Point-Julia Platt SMR. photo © S. Lonhart, CC BY-NC 2.0
+Giant kelp in Lovers Point-Julia Platt SMR.
+Photo © S. Lonhart, CC BY-NC 2.0.

-Tucked away on the east-facing side of the Monterey Peninsula, Lovers Point-Julia Platt SMR and Edward F. Ricketts SMCA are protected from much of the swell that frequently batters the surrounding coastline.
-Further offshore in the Monterey Bay lies the Monterey Canyon, a submarine canyon that reaches nearly 12,000 feet at its deepest point, almost twice as deep as the Grand Canyon.
-The MPAs are primarily dominated by rocky intertidal, nearshore kelp forest, and interspersed patches of sandy seafloor.
+Tucked away on the east-facing side of the Monterey Peninsula, Lovers Point-Julia Platt SMR and Edward F. Ricketts SMCA are protected from the ocean swell that can batter the surrounding coastline.
+The MPAs are primarily dominated by rocky intertidal areas, eelgrass beds, nearshore kelp forest, and occasional patches of sandy seafloor.
+Farther offshore in Monterey Bay lies the Monterey Canyon, a submarine canyon that reaches nearly 12,000 feet at its deepest point, almost twice as deep as the Grand Canyon.
 Upwelling causes cold, nutrient-rich waters to rise from the depths of the canyon, creating a remarkably productive ecosystem.
 These nutrient-rich waters teem with krill at certain times of the year, with phytoplankton and zooplankton serving as the base of the food chain.

-Schools of northern anchovies occur seasonally, as do important baitfish that are prey items for larger fish, seabirds, and marine mammals.
-In the giant kelp forests, sea urchins and bat stars can be found feeding on kelp fronds.
-California sheephead pry their hard-shelled prey off rocks, while swell sharks, and California halibut forage along the sandy seafloor.
+Schools of northern anchovies visit the area seasonally, as do other baitfish that are prey for larger fish, seabirds, and marine mammals.
+In the kelp forests, sea urchins and bat stars can be found feeding on kelp fronds.
+California sheephead pry their hard-shelled prey off rocks, while swell sharks and California halibut forage along the sandy seafloor.
 From small invertebrates to blue whales, Monterey Bay is home to an impressive array of marine life.

 Cultural History